Application

 S615(6) is a tax advantaged arrangement just like a SIPP or a SASS and can be administered independently or lodged on a wrap platform just like its Registered Pension counterparts.
 For multi-member schemes funded by regular instalments, it is recommended that a wrap platform operating a gross nominee account is used for administrative simplicity.

-The wrap platform with which s615(6) Limited deals will operate a Gross Investment Account ("GIA") avoiding the difficulties of recovering any tax deducted at source by investment operators.
+The wrap platforms with which s615(6) Trustees Limited deal will operate a Gross Investment Account ("GIA") avoiding the difficulties of recovering any tax deducted at source by investment operators.
 Once the platform has acknowledged receipt of the GIA application form the client will have the full fund range offered by the platform available to it without the need to justify the scheme's existence or comply with money laundering requirements with every fund management house chosen.
 This process needs only to be dealt with once only.

 No Waiting For Acceptance